nellatuulikki/semantic_tree_generator_tira/README.md

 ## Semantic tree generator

-Data Structures and Algorithm course work at University of Helsinki
+Data Structures and Algorithm course work at University of Helsinki.
+The final version can be tested in [Heroku](https://semantic-tree-generator.herokuapp.com/)

 ### Documents